 Cycling should be accessible and possible for everyone, regardless of age, disability or experience.
 In addition to our Aiming High programme in local schools, there are a number of other organisations providing cycling sessions, detailed in this section.

-The Royal Borough of Kingston and Richmond jointly run specialist 1:1 cycle skills activities in local schools under the Aiming High programme in association with Achieving for Children (AfC).
+The Kingston cycle training team runs specialist 1:1 Cycle skills activities in local schools under the Aiming High programme in association with Achieving for Children (AfC).

 The training is offered in small group ratios to disabled children and young people who are unable to learn how to ride a bike in a large group and cannot, therefore, benefit from the standard Bikeability Level 1&2 courses.
 These sessions are usually planned during school time as this allows a Learning Support Assistant to attend.

 Funding eligibility criteria for children accessing the short service is as follows:

 Children must attend a school in Kingston or Richmond

 - Children must be aged between 9-12 years.